lrq3000/openarena_engine_serversidedemos/README.md

 The approach used here is entity/event oriented demo recording, which means that each event and entity change is recorded in the demo separately.
 At playback, the whole game state is replayed every frame.

 This implementation has been made as generic as possible, and so it should work for any mod based on ioquake3 or Quake 3 Arena.
 It was also cleaned up and separated as much as possible from the core code, leaving a minimum of changes to the core files, so it should be easily portable to any version of ioquake3 >= r1910 (maybe also with a few prior versions).

+NOTE: this is a port from OpenArena v0.8.8 to OA+ioquake3, this should be even more close to the original ioquake3 code.

 FEATURES
 --------